- CCleaner is a very popular utility software for Windows that removes unused files and invalid Windows Registry entries to keep your computer lean.

 CCleaner is also compatible with Windows operating system, and has a great user interface, support for Chrome and Internet Explorer, plus added support for programs like BitTorrent, AVG antivirus, Audacity and others.

 In short, it is the ultimate tool for cleaning your system, but you still have to make a full system backup and create a new system restore point prior to using it.

-This error is associated with installation problems when using the tool, if you’re trying to install it without being logged in as administrator.
+This error is associated with installation problems when using the tool if you’re trying to install it without being logged in as an administrator.

 Check out the known solutions to resolve the CCleaner error opening file for writing.

 How do I fix CCleaner error opening file for writing